-- a) All spinal cord injured patients should be catheterised on admission with a size 12 16 gauge catheter - b) In-dwelling catheters should be maintained on free drainage and changed as required / as per individual hospital protocol - c) Changes to ongoing bladder management should be discussed with your local SCIC and an individualised bladder care programme in relation to their injury agreed
+- b) All spinal cord injured patients must be referred to the urology team with 24hours of admission to hospital. - c) In-dwelling catheters should be maintained on free drainage and changed as required / as per individual hospital protocol - d) Changes to ongoing bladder management should be discussed with your local SCIC and the urology team and an individualised bladder care programme in relation to their injury agreed

-Exceptions: There are no exceptions unless on the advice of the SCIC.
+Exceptions: There are no exceptions unless on the advice of the SCIC or urology team.